Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Conclusions

-In order to estimate the halo masses of \pc\ and other high-redshift protoclusters, we derive a relation between the stellar mass within the virial radius and the virial mass itself.
-In order to do so, we utilise the TNG-Cluster and TNG300 simulations, which facilitate an extension to higher virial masses at high redshift than typical SHMRs \citep[e.g.][]{behroozi_universemachine_2019}.
-With our adapted stellar(within the virial radius)-to-halo mass relation, the virial mass of \pc\ is estimated to be ${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) = 11.4 \pm 0.2$, 0.2 dex lower than that of A2744-PC-z7p9.
-Assuming that \pc\ follows the average evolutionary pathway of similar mass high-redshift haloes in these simulations, it is expected to become a low-mass Fornax-type cluster at $z=0$, while A2744-PC-z7p9 appears to be a progenitor of a high-mass Fornax-type, or low-mass Virgo-type cluster.
-We additionally note that while high-mass (${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) \gtrsim 11.5$), high-redshift ($z>7$) haloes are on course to become clusters at present-day, clusters at present-day do not necessarily have high masses at high redshift.
-Instead, they can grow at rapid rates after beginning significant accretion at later cosmic epochs.
+To estimate the halo masses of \pc\ and other high-redshift protoclusters, we derived a relation between stellar mass within the virial radius and the virial mass itself.
+To do so, we used the TNG-Cluster and TNG300 simulations, which extend to higher virial masses at high redshift than typical SMHM relations \citep[e.g.][]{behroozi_universemachine_2019}.
+With our adapted stellar within-the-virial-radius-to-halo mass relation, we estimate a virial mass for \pc\ of ${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) = 11.4 \pm 0.2$, 0.2 dex lower than that of A2744-PC-z7p9.
+Assuming that \pc\ follows the average evolutionary pathway of similar mass high-redshift haloes in these simulations, it is expected to become a Fornax-type cluster at $z=0$, while A2744-PC-z7p9 appears to be a progenitor of a Virgo-type cluster.
+We additionally note that although high-mass (${\rm log_{10}}(M_{200 \rm c} [{\rm M_{\odot}}]) \gtrsim 11.5$), high-redshift ($z>7$) haloes are on course to become clusters at the present day, present-day clusters do not necessarily have high mass at high redshift.
+Instead, they can grow rapidly after beginning significant accretion at later cosmic epochs.

-The average offset from the SFMS of galaxies resident within protoclusters appears to evolve with increasing halo mass.
-At low halo masses, protocluster-resident galaxies are largely found to lie above the SFMS, presumably as a result of the enhanced gas accretion which is expected in these environments.
-At large stellar masses ($M_{\star} > 10^9\ {\rm M_{\odot}}$), where we expect to be highly complete, with increasing protocluster halo mass, massive galaxies transition from sitting above the SFMS to having suppressed SFR relative to the SFMS.
+The average offset from the SFMS of protocluster-resident galaxies within protoclusters appears to evolve with increasing halo mass.
+At low halo masses, protocluster-resident galaxies largely lie above the SFMS, presumably due to enhanced gas accretion expected in these environments.
+At large stellar masses ($M_{\star} > 10^9\ {\rm M_{\odot}}$), where we expect to be highly complete, massive galaxies transition from sitting above the SFMS to having suppressed SFR relative to the SFMS with increasing protocluster halo mass.